 FRCOG 2007 Fellow of the Royal College of Obstetricians & Gynaecologists.
 (Awarded for recognition of achievement in Obstetrics & Gynaecology.)

-Why am I a Mrs Overton and other surgeons are Miss or Mr?
+Why Mrs Overton when other surgeons are Miss or Mr?

 Consultant surgeons use the title Mr, Mrs or Miss rather than Dr. Many female surgeons choose to work under their maiden name, hence Miss.
 I work under my married name, hence Mrs Overton.
 This practice dates back to the days when surgeons gained a Royal College of Surgeons diploma rather than a University Doctoral Degree.
 Today, all surgeons now have to gain a basic medical degree and doctorate as well as undergoing several more years training in surgery, but we still retain this link with the past.